sharedInstance/iOS-7-Notification-Center-Widget-Template/README.md

-## iOS 7 Notification Center Widget nic template
+## iOS 7+ Notification Center Widget nic template

-This is a theos template to create a notification center widget, compatible with iOS 7.
+This is a theos template to create a notification center widget, compatible with iOS 7 and newer.

 ## Usage